Multi-Sensor Wired Connections

-Senix ultrasonic sensors can be connected in multi-sensor data networks to retrieve measurements and/or adjust sensors using SenixVIEW software.
-An entire collection of data-networked sensors can be managed, stored and retrieved using a SenixVIEW feature called Group Control that permits the entire collection to be backed-up, restored or duplicated quickly.
+An entire collection of data-networked sensors can be managed, stored and retrieved using a SensorView feature called Group Control, which permits the entire collection to be backed-up, restored, or duplicated quickly.
 Multiple sensor can also be connected for synchronization (SYNC) to prevent cross-talk or assure simultaneous measurements.
-The data networking and SYNC functions are mutually exclusive, but generally serve different purposes.

 Sensor Data Networks

-• Sensors can be any RS-485 model type but all must have independent addresses and use the same baud rate
+Data networks are created by wiring two or more ToughSonic® sensors in a multi-drop configuration.
+Sensors can be any RS-485 model type, but all must have independent addresses and use the same baud rate.

 Group Control